imichaelksmith/hashnode-articles/clepj5x6i000109mgbdn69e71.md

 ## Introduction

-Video game consoles have come a long way since the first release of the Atari in the 1970s.
+Video game consoles have come a long way since the first release of the Atari in the **1970s**.

-Today, we have more powerful and sophisticated consoles, such as the PlayStation 5.
+Today, we have more powerful and sophisticated consoles, such as the [**PlayStation 5**](https://www.playstation.com/en-us/ps5/).

 In this blog post, we will take a trip down memory lane and explore the evolution of gaming consoles.

 ### The Early Days of Gaming Consoles

-In the early days of gaming consoles, devices such as the Atari and Intellivision dominated the market.
+In the early days of gaming consoles, devices such as the [**Atari**](https://en.wikipedia.org/wiki/Atari) and [Intellivision](https://en.wikipedia.org/wiki/Intellivision) dominated the market.

 These consoles had limited graphics and sound capabilities, and most games were simple and repetitive.